mdppml/PP-GWAS/Data_Generation/README.md

 ## Notes
 - Ensure sufficient memory and disk space to handle large datasets.
+- If you prepare your own data, remember to add padding.
 - The SLURM script assumes a cluster environment with Conda installed.
 - Modify paths in both scripts as per your directory structure.